-The office with responsibility for handling this type of request is office I-CBE.331.
-Requests submitted exceptionally via the documents mentioned in point 4.2.2.1 should be sent to this office at the address given in point 1.8.1.
+The office with responsibility for handling this type of request is office I-CBE.332 (Annual Capacity Management).
+Requests submitted exceptionally via the documents mentioned in point 4.2.2.1 in the event of the unavailability of Book In or PCS should be sent to this office at the address given in point 1.8.1.

-Requests for capacity submitted to the freight corridor's C-OSS as part of creating an annual timetable follow basically the same principles as those for the RNE scheduling.
-These are set out in the Corridor Information Document (see point 1.9).
+Capacity requests submitted to the C-OSS of the freight corridors in the context of drafting the annual timetable broadly follow the same principles as the RNE planning.
+For more information, see the Corridor Information Document (see point 1.9).

-4.3.2 Schedule for capacity requests outside the timetabling process
+4.3.2 Schedule for capacity requests outside the timetabling process (Late Path Requests and Ad-Hoc Requests)

-4.3.2.1 Request outside deadlines for the next timetable
+4.3.2.1 Late Path Requests

-Requests submitted within the deadlines (New Path Requests) take priority over those submitted outside the deadlines (Late Path Requests and Ad Hoc Requests), in other words after the second Tuesday in April Y-1.
+Requests submitted within the deadlines (New Path Requests, see point 4.3.1) take priority over those submitted outside the deadlines (Late Path Requests and Ad Hoc Requests, see points 4.3.2.1 and 4.3.2.2), in other words after the second Tuesday in April Y-1.
 In the event of a conflict between a request submitted outside the deadlines and one submitted within the deadlines, the infrastructure manager proposes different capacities for requests submitted outside the deadlines.